 Tinbinx's Switch dock allows you to prop up your console and continue playing while it charges.
 The design looks pleasant but doesn't take up too much room.
 It features HDMI, USB 3.0, and two USB 2.0 ports on the backside.

 This dock functions as both an adjustable stand and a TV dock.
-You can adjust the angle when playing in tabletop mode to get a better view of the screen or simply press a button on the dock to switch to the TV input.
-What's more, it's super small, so it won't take up a lot of space on your entertainment center.
+You can adjust the angle when playing in tabletop mode to better view the screen, or simply press a button on the dock to switch to the TV input.
+What's more, it's super small, so it won't take up a lot of space in your entertainment center.